UB-CSE/LED-Video-Wall/client/README.md

 !!!
 THE CREDENTIALS FILE MUST NOT BE ADDDED TO GIT/SOURCE CONTROL !!!

-Here is an example of what "wifi_credentials.hpp" look like:
+Here is an example of what "wifi_credentials.hpp" should look like:

 ```
 #ifndef CREDENTIALS_HPP